- Veterinary medicine has become more advanced and therefore expensive.

 Taking out new cover or switching cover

 Be very careful to disclose all the details of your pet’s medical history – insurers will check our records for any entries, and may exclude conditions even where treatment has not been given.
-If you wish to switch your policy to a new provider, double check that previous problems will not be excluded by the new insurer – a number of our clients have experienced problems in this area.
+If you wish to switch your policy to a new provider, double check that previous problems will not be excluded by the new insurer.
 Often full records are only requested by the insurance company when you come to make a claim – not a good time to find you may not have the cover you expected.
 With many companies you will pay extra to insure large or giant breeds of dog.

 From what age can I insure my pet?